This information describes what to do if you develop priapism.Back to top

 If you have problems with your heart, talk with your cardiologist about whether it’s safe for you to take pseudoephedrine HCl.

 If you’re taking penile injections, make sure to have pseudoephredrine HCl with you as long as you’re using the injections.Back to top

 If You Develop Priapism

-- On Mondays through Fridays from 9:00 am to 5:00 pm, call 646-888-6024.
+- Monday through Friday between 9:00 am and 5:00 pm, call your APP.

-- After 5:00 pm, during the weekend, and on holidays, call 212-639-2000 and ask to speak to the urologist on call.
+- Between 5:00 pm and 9:00 am, during the weekend, and on holidays, call 212-639-2000 and ask to speak to the urologist on call.

 - Go to MSK’s Urgent Care Center at Memorial Hospital (1275 York Avenue, between East 67th and East 68th Streets) if you’re less than 30 minutes away.
 Your APP will call the Urgent Care Center so they know to expect you.
 Your APP will give you more instructions during your call.

 - If you have an erection that lasts 4 hours and you haven’t talked to your APP, this is a medical emergency.
 You should treat it with the same urgency as a heart attack.
 Erections lasting longer than 4 hours can cause permanent damage to your erection tissue.

 - Go to MSK’s Urgent Care Center if you’re less than 30 minutes away.
 Ask the guard at the entrance to the hospital how to get there.